MaselLab/NonStationaryMatrix/README.txt

 4. Luke Kim's scripts to date the reconciled domain tree.
 	Input: Reconciled rooted domain tree, dated species tree, and a multiple sequence alignment.
 	Output: Reconciled rooted domain tree with branch lengths.

+Several extra scripts are in the main directory.
+For what these do, please refer to the header for each script.